• ABOUT

 Coaching

-Everett is a USA Weightlifting International Coach and has coached over 40 weightlifters to the national and international level.
+Everett has coached over 40 weightlifters to the national and international level, and his training programs have been used by over 100,000 athletes worldwide.
 He has coached multiple national champions and national record holders in multiple countries, as well Pan Am Championships and European Championships medalists, and World Championships competitors.

 Gyms